 Includes dewatering until the tailings do not segregate.

-Dewatering to form a low solids content slurry.
+Dewatering to form a high solids content slurry.

 Tailings storage is one of the biggest design decisions in the development of a mine.
 There are many factors which need to be considered in selecting the optimum site and construction method.
 Site conditions such as topography, rainfall, seismic activity, mineral characteristics and proximity to people dictate appropriate tailings sites, technology and storage solutions.
 The aim is to safely contain the tailings under any and all circumstances.